R5D4/dark_forest/README.md

 1. Exploration System
   * Certain map areas provide randomized equipment
 1. Character Update
-  * Implement armor
   * Character classes
-2. Combat System Update
+2. Items
-  * Run from combat
+  * 2H weapons
+  * Armor and consummables
 3. Hunting System
   * Ability for boss or player to "hunt" if other party runs from combat
   * Limited to certain number of scene transitions